skc-charchit/MSB-End-To-End-Project/README.md

 pip install -r requirements.txt

 ## Usage

+This project is designed to be run in a Jupyter notebook environment.
 # Data Preprocessing
 Run the preprocessing script to clean and prepare the data:

 python scripts/preprocess_data.py

 # Exploratory Data Analysis (EDA)
 Open the Jupyter notebooks in the notebooks/ directory to perform exploratory data analysis: